Business is challenging in the best of times, and you might think business is even tougher in the worst of times. Not so. Why?

-As an entrepreneur and business owner, it’s easy to get discouraged when business isn’t going well.
-Adding COVID-19 to the mix, this makes business even more challenging.
+Entrepreneurs and business owners find it’s easy to get discouraged when business isn’t going well.
+Adding COVID-19 to the mix makes business even more challenging.

 Many entrepreneurs start their business on a whim and hope they learn as they go along.
 This is known as having an entrepreneurial seizure.
 It’s not enough to start a business, set a few goals, and hope you will become profitable.
 If you want to succeed faster and not waste time and money, you might need to hire a business coach.

-But first, we need to examine why you decided to become and entrepreneur.
+But first, we need to examine why you decided to become an entrepreneur.
 Some of these reasons are great; others not so great.

 10 Common Reasons Why Entrepreneurs Start Their Own Business

 - They lost their job and couldn’t find another one.